ComradeYellowCitrusFruit/C--/README.md

 ## Advanced Syntax

-If the function name is unequal to main it will return the value in f.
+If the function name is unequal to main it will return a random number.

 ### While loop syntax